stdm/stdm.github.io/service.md

   * Keynote at *eCommerce Day 2026*, Cologne, Germany, June 11, 2026

   * Invited talk at **Kirchen in Wetzikon ZH**, Wetzikon, Switzerland, April 15, 2026

+  * Keynote "Lernen in komplexen Systemen - KI, Human Factors und die Zukunft der Gefahrenabwehr" at the **TENuK Symposium Taktischen Einsatz-, Notfall- und Katastrophenmedizin**, Idstein, Germany, April 01, 2026

+  * Keynote at the "**AI-days 2026**", Fribourg, Switzerland, March 24, 2026

+  * Talk "From Real-world Machine Learning to Pro-human AI: Mending the Break Points of Man an Machine" at "Computer Science Insights @ HSG" of the School of Computer Science, **University of St. Gallen**, St. Gallen, Switzerland, March 12, 2026

+  * Invited talk "KI als Wettbewerbsfaktor für KMU" at "KMU-Empfang" of the **City of Winterthur**, Winterthur, Switzerland, March 03, 2026

   * Invited talk at **Reformierte Kirche Beringen**, Beringen, Switzerland, February 17, 2026

-  * Invited talk at **Pharma Davos**, Davos, Switzerland, February 10, 2026
+  * Invited talks "Der KI-Vorteil in Apotheken" and "Hilft KI im Beratungsgespraech?"  at **Pharma Davos**, Davos, Switzerland, February 10, 2026

   * Invited talk at the **SPM Leiterkonferenz**, Sitzerland, January 21, 2026

-  * Keynote at "AI, Bible Apps and Hermeneutics" workshop at the Faculty of Divinity of the **University of Cambridge**, Cambridge, UK, January 19, 2026
+  * Keynote "The current state of AI" at the "AI, Bible Apps and Hermeneutics" workshop at the Faculty of Divinity of the **University of Cambridge**, Cambridge, UK, January 19, 2026

   * Invited talk at **ZKB christliches Netzwerk**, Zurich, Switzerland, January 13, 2026